Gear up for the journey

 At Lynn University, we embrace technology by encouraging our students to engage with course content through iPads, and our professors can develop custom course materials.

 Airline transport pilot curriculum

 Lynn’s airline transport pilot certification program follows an FAA-approved syllabus.
-In addition to the ATP requirement of clocking 1,500 flying hours, earning your certificate as an ATP requires that you complete the following course:
+In addition to the ATP requirement of clocking 1,500 flying hours, earning your certificate requires that you complete the following course: